-Often referred to as the three 'V's, the challenges of big data center on variety, velocity, and volume.
+Often referred to as the four 'V's, the challenges of big data center on variety, velocity, veracity, and volume.

 Variety of data refers to the formats and sources of raw data.
 Data can come in "typical" forms - like databases, spreadsheets, and other tabular forms (e.g. CSV files) - but also from sources like audio, video, and unstructured text.
 Data can also be sourced from a variety of sources in addition to databases, including: APIs, IoT devices, and biomedical devices.
 Each format and source of data requires additional effort to capture and process.